 Meningiomas are a category of primary brain tumour.
 They are slow growing, and often symptom-free.
 They form in the meninges - the thin layer of tissues which surround the brain - rather than in the brain itself.

-It's estimated that roughly one in a thousand people are affected at some stage in their lives, making meningiomas one of the most common types of brain tumour.
+It's estimated that roughly one in a thousand people is affected at some stage in their lives, making meningiomas one of the most common types of brain tumour.

 Further reading : American Brain Tumor Association

 Ideas for new topics, and suggested additions / corrections for older ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma

 Please be aware that no automatic translation engines are 100% accurate, and so the auto-translated content will very probably feature errors and omissions.